Disability in Liberia: Schools for Students with Disabilities

+United Methodist Church Hope for the Deaf School is located in Sinkor, Monrovia, and is funded through religious organizations.
+In 2017, the school served 60 students with hearing impairments and deafness.

 Accessibility

 There is a lack of physical accessibility in Liberia.
 Many government buildings do not have ramps and there are not enough sidewalks in cities.

 Cultural attitudes

 People with disabilities in Liberia often face discrimination and marginalization.
 There is a tradition of believing that a family has been subject to witchcraft when a child with disabilities is born and the family may be shunned and the child subject to cruel treatment.

 Disabilities that were caused by war are also stigmatized.
 These can be mental disabilities, such as posttraumatic stress disorder (PTSD) or physical disabilities, such as amputations.